 In the system configuration screen of iSmartRecruit, there will be an option to enable the GDPR Compliance.
-Once you enable this option, the system will take care of necessary information and actions which are necessary for GDPR Compliance like candidate consent, candidate rights etc.
+Once you enable this option, the system will take care of necessary information and actions which are necessary for GDPR Compliance like candidate consent, candidate rights, etc.

 Applicant - Terms & Conditions

 The recruitment agency or direct employer can frame the terms & conditions and configure that in the system configuration.
 Whenever any applicant submits the profile, the applicant has to accept the terms and conditions.
-We advise to include all necessary clauses in terms & conditions to safeguard your interest with respect to GDPR.
+We advise to include all necessary clauses in terms & conditions to safeguard your interest concerning GDPR.
 You can also include terms about consent from the applicant to use his/her personal data for the necessary purpose and consent last for.

 Here is the configuration screen: